autobrr/autobrr.com/docs/api.md

 # autobrr API

-autobrr is a powerful tool designed to automate various tasks.
+autobrr is a powerful automation tool.
 With the help of our API, developers can integrate and extend the functionalities of autobrr into their own applications, tools, or systems.

 ## Authentication